 Dear Parents and Carers,

-The Government has recently announced that all secondary aged students will also be offered regular asymptomatic COVID-19 tests to take at home.
+The Government announced that all secondary aged students will also be offered regular asymptomatic COVID-19 tests to take at home.
 All secondary aged students will be offered tests to take at home twice a week, so that we can reduce the spread of the virus.

 Up to one in three people who have COVID-19 can spread the virus without knowing.
 This is because they have no symptoms.
 To reduce the spread of the virus, we need to identify those individuals.
 We can do this in our school by carrying out lateral flow tests at home twice every week.
 These tests are an additional risk mitigation step to ensure we keep students and our community safe in school.
 The more asymptomatic students we can identify, the more chance we will have to minimize the spread.

 Home testing kits will be given to students for them to take home.
 Students will receive two boxes of test kits with a leaflet on how to take the test and report the results.
 There are enough tests to take students up to the Easter break.
 Tests are free of charge.

 We understand that each child has individual needs.
 Many children will adapt to testing becoming part of their routine; others will find it more challenging.
 Taking part in testing is voluntary and all children will be able to attend Ivanhoe whether they take part or not – however, we would strongly encourage all students to take part.
 The more students and staff tested, the safer our community school is.

 The result of each test needs to be reported using the NHS Test & Trace self-report website: https://www.gov.uk/report-covid19-result .

 Parents and carers will also need to tell the school the result of each test by using the following MyEd link: https://myeds.co/f/j4KHlWNRwMrC or by scanning the QR code below: